BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 - *Example*: A chess-playing bot attempts the goal of winning chess games.
 Reinforcement learning can be applied when having a chess-playing bot playing many games against itself (or against other chess playing bots or humans).
 While playing, the effects of decisions are used to optimize parameters for decision taking.

-In the development of AI applications, various machine learning tasks are often combined.
+In the development of AI applications, various ML tasks are often combined.
 For example, unsupervised learning is often applied before supervised learning.
 Via unsupervised learning, e.g., feature extraction, the input data is pre-processed.
-Usually this is done in cycles of automatic machine learning processes followed by manual quality assurance and adaptation processes.
+Usually this is done in cycles of automatic ML processes followed by manual quality assurance and adaptation processes.
 Once a set of meaningful features are identified, then supervised learning can be applied successfully.

-## Machine Learning Approaches
+## ML Approaches

-Over the many years of AI research, many different machine learning approaches have been developed and optimized.
+Over the many years of AI research, many different ML approaches have been developed and optimized.
 In the next sections, I will briefly introduce a few prominent ones.